Four Minute Warning (song): Synopsis

-The song is based on the Four-minute warning, a public alert system conceived by the British government during the Cold War (1953–1992), which was based on the estimated time it would take an ICBM from detection to reach its target.
-Owen's lyrics, on one level, depict people in denial of their own demise and the political circumstances that cause it.
+The song is based on the Four-minute warning, a public-alert system conceived by the British government during the Cold War (1953–1992) which was based on the estimated time it would take an ICBM from detection to reach its target.
+Owen's lyric, on one level, depicts people in denial of their own demise and the political circumstances that cause it.
 On the other, it gives the listener the impression of the shattered dreams of a group of people caught up in a nuclear strike on an unnamed British city.
 They also give a snapshot of the society through the people Owen portrays, while at the same time narrating the period between the UKWMO issuing a warning and the impact in real time (Owen's song is slightly over four minutes long).
-This is done with a countdown in the lyrics akin to Crass's song They've got a bomb, which appears on their album The Feeding of the 5000.
+This is done with a countdown in the lyric akin to Crass's song They've got a bomb, which appears on their album The Feeding of the 5000.
 Each time the chorus is repeated, one minute is removed from the countdown.
 The lyrics near the end of the song provocatively ask the listener what would they do if such a warning was given, provoking listeners to empathise with the characters.
 The Chorus is an allusion to Peter Donaldson's warning message.

 Video

 The music video was directed by Lindy Heymann and runs on a total length of over four minutes.
 The video took over 14 hours to film.
 Prior to the video, Heymann was given the track only being told that it was by Mark Owen.
 After listening to the track, she late come up of the "end of the world" idea for the video.
 The concept for the video included a dark twist, but the label said that, from a marketing point of view, "this would push the 'Take That' fans away because Mark Owen is like the boy next door".
 Owen, however, praised her idea and even said that the idea "wasn't dark enough" and put the idea forward of him being dead at the end of the video.
-When the idea aroused to the label, however, they were against it and tried to convince the director that they want Owen to maintain his original image.
-The original idea was supposed to be filmed in an empty part of London, but wasn't able to due to financial restrictions.
+When the idea was suggested to the label, however, they were against it and tried to convince the director they want Owen to maintain his original image.
+The original idea was supposed to be filmed in an empty part of London, but this was impractical due to financial restrictions.